29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/pre-cov-rebuild/first-stage/brainstorm.typ

   ],
   cons: [
     - No possibility of intaking top ring only (useful for autonomous)
-    - Finding corret height can be difficult
+    - Finding correct height can be difficult
+    - Rings can get jammed in the intake as it passes through it
     - No lifting pins the ring to the ground
   ]
 )